G

 wbs chart by quollnet

-For small and medium diagrams, this is often enough.
+For small and medium WBS diagrams, this is often enough to generate a useful visual quickly.

 Coming Soon: Free AI WBS Generator

-We are preparing a lightweight tool that will let users:
+We are preparing a lightweight AI WBS tool that will let users:

 • generate a draft WBS

-The first version will focus on speed and usefulness.
-Later versions may include branch expansion, dictionary generation, and export features.
+The first release will focus on speed and usefulness.
+Later versions may include branch expansion, WBS dictionary generation, better export features, and richer editing options.

 • forcing live zoning and team logic into permanent budget structures